jolocom/jolocom-lib/docs/interactionFlows.rst

 .. code-block:: typescript

   /**
-   * The callback url has to match the one in the request, */
+   * The callback URL has to match the one in the request, */

   const credentialResponse = await identityWallet.create.interactionTokens.response.share({